cponfick/komp-geom/README.md

 > This project is in its early stages.
 Until the first stable release 1.0.0, the API may change frequently.
 Following
 > the 1.0.0 release versioning will obey semantic versioning principles.

+## Usage Examples

+Usage examples are provided inside the [documentation](https://cponfick.github.io/komp-geom/).

+## Demo Application

+A demo application is provided at [komp-geom-visualization](https://github.com/cponfick/komp-geom-visualizer).
+It allows you to visualize the algorithms and data structures implemented in this library.
+The aim is to provide most, if not all, algorithms and data structures implemented in this library with a visual representation.

 ## Installation

 To add the library to your multiplatform project include following dependency: